Installation¶

 user = pretalx

-# For PostgreSQL on the same host, we don't need one because we can use
+# For PostgreSQL on the same host, you can omit the password setting,

-# peer authentification if our PostgreSQL user matches our unix user.
+# as we can use peer authentification if the PostgreSQL user matches

 password = Change this in production or you're going to have a bad time

-# For local postgres authentication, you can leave the host empty
+# For PostgreSQL on the same host, you can omit the host setting

 host = localhost